teenageorge/daily-problems/docs/content/jvm/flattenmap.md

 The inner keys are languages IDs (`en`, `fr`, `de` etc.).
 Some values may be missing, but each inner map entry will have all three keys.
 The outer map size can be any size from 100 to 100,000.

-Here is the method from `gc.eleg.daily.flatmapjson.domain.Opinions` class that does this:
+Here is the method from `domain.flatmapjson.me.teenageorge.daily.Opinions` class that does this:
 `LinkedHashMap` is used to preserve the insertion order of the keys. `java.parallelStream` is not used because the order is important.
 ``` java
 public Map<String, String> getLocalisedOpinions() {